isc-krakshith/InterSystems-Broadsea/README.md

 * Optionally update the port mappings in `docker-compose.yml` if you have any of the defaults already taken (e.g. 80).

+### Broadsea Host Location
+Will the Broadsea application be accessed remotely?
+Then you will need to change the BROADSEA_HOST parameter in the .env file to match the host url.
+Do please note that, in this case, the application will not be accessible locally on the host where it is running.

+### TLS Connectivity
-* TLS Connectivity: If connection to InterSystem IRIS data source will be made over TLS, place the private key file contents within WebAPI/iriscert/certificateSQLSaas.pem.
+If connection to InterSystem IRIS data source will be made over TLS, place the private key file contents within WebAPI/iriscert/certificateSQLSaas.pem.
 This is very likely the scenario in which a connection is to be made to InterSystems OMOP Platform Service deployed via InterSystems cloud portal.
 Then set TLS to True in docker-compose within the ohdsi-webapi-local service, like so:
 ```
       args:
         TLS: True